 Greenberg posted a record of 383-293 in his 22 years as a head coach (Long Beach State, South Florida, Virginia Tech) and secured 11 postseason appearances.
-Most recently, he led the Virginia Tech Hokies for nine seasons (2003 – 2012), where he was a two-time ACC Coach of the Year and reached the postseason six times.
+He led the Virginia Tech Hokies for nine seasons (2003-12), where he was a two-time ACC Coach of the Year and reached the post-season six times.
 He is second on the school’s all-time wins list with 170-123 record, and his Hokies were 3-3 against No. 1 ranked teams with all three losses coming on the final possession of the game.

 Following graduation from Fairleigh Dickinson – where he was a four-year letter winner under head coach Al LoBalbo – Greenberg began his coaching career as an assistant at Columbia in 1978.
 He moved to Pittsburgh two years later where he was part of a coaching staff that made two appearances in the NCAA Tournament.
 He then spent the 1983-84 season as an assistant coach at Virginia and helped lead the team to the Final Four.

 Greenberg then moved to Miami from 1985-87 before becoming the associate head coach at Long Beach State.
-He was named the head coach of the program in 1990 and led the 49ers to two NCAA Championship appearances and an NIT berth in his six years at the helm.
+He was named the head coach of the program in 1990 and led the 49ers to two NCAA Championship appearances, an NIT berth and a Big West Championship in his six years at the helm.
 Before leaving Long Beach State in 1996 for the head coaching position at South Florida, the team captured the Big West regular-season title.
 He compiled a 108-100 record at USF before taking the job at Virginia Tech in 2003.

 Most recently, in 2013, Greenberg was inducted into the Long Beach State Hall of Fame.
 He was also inducted into The National Jewish Sports Hall of Fame and Museum in 2012, and was presented with the inaugural Al LoBalbo Award by his alma mater, Fairleigh Dickinson, in 2009.
 Greenberg also received from FDU The Pinnacle in 2011, the most prestigious honor the university presents to alumni.
 He was inducted into the Five Star Basketball Camp’s Hall of Fame in 2004.